Model for [15O]H2O PET

 Blood flow analysis from regional TACs

 Perfusion model parameters can be estimated in CLI using nonlinear fitting with fit_h2o, or using basis function approach with bfmh2o.
 Both programs estimate the three radiowater model parameters, blood flow (perfusion), partition coefficient, and arterial volume fraction.
-In addition, fit_h2o can optionally estimate and correct also the time delay.
+In addition, fit_h2o can optionally estimate and correct also the delay time.

 Make sure that both the blood and tissue data are in the same calibration units (preferably kBq/mL or Bq/mL) and that the time unit is sec.
 You can view the files in text editor, or view and convert the units with tacunit.